ToluPaul/Credit_Card_Approval_Prediction/README.md

 It is one thing to need a loan and it is another thing to get an approval.

 This repository contains a jupyter notebook that uses python code to analyze the data and make predictions

+Logistic Regression was the best to make prediction for continious data and with the metrics used to grade its performance it did perform excellently well